-The objectives of the Trust are to provide holders of Units (the "Unitholders") with stable monthly cash distributions and long-term capital appreciation through exposure to institutional quality real assets in the global real estate and global infrastructure sectors.
+The objectives of the Trust are to provide "Unitholders" with stable cash distributions and long-term capital appreciation through exposure to institutional quality real assets in the global real estate and global infrastructure sectors.

 Starlight Capital seeks to identify potential investments for the Trust using its investment philosophy "Focused Business Investing".
 The fundamental investment criteria that it focuses on are recurring free cash flow, irreplaceable assets that allow a business to resist competition and generate higher returns on capital, low debt, and a strong management team.
 The result is concentrated portfolios that Starlight Capital expects to generate superior, risk-adjusted returns over the long term.